Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 Mike will align our development organization with our long-term strategic goals and identify a permanent leader for development.
 He has more than 30 years of experience in development, most recently serving as Senior Vice President, Store Development, Americas at Starbucks.
 During his 12-year tenure there, Mike was responsible for all aspects of development, including real estate design, construction, facilities management, and lease administration.

 Mike's addition will allow for Mark Crumpacker to focus on addressing our long-term customer strategy in his new role as Chief Marketing and Strategy Officer.
 Mark will oversee our marketing efforts and our strategic planning process.
 This will include oversight of our NEXT Team which is responsible for innovation of both menu and customer experience.
-Mark has been central to the development of the strategy against which we're currently executing, and he will share some details of our longer-term strategy later on the call.
+Mark has been central to the development of the strategy against which we are currently executing, and he will share some details of our longer-term strategy later on the call.

 These leadership changes are essential to achieve the strategic goals I outlined earlier, and we will continue to assess the need for additional leadership roles.
 With our strengthened board and officer team, we are successfully executing against our strategy.
 I'd like to provide some examples of the progress we've made against these goals we set a year ago.
 I'll give you a high-level summary, and then Scott, Mark, Curt, and Jack will go into specifics during their prepared comments.

 We have improved operations throughout our organization by focusing our teams on the customer, redoubling our training efforts, and aligning manager and field leader compensation around customer-driven measures.
 Under Scott's leadership, we've streamlined our field leadership structure and clarified the roles of our field leaders and restaurant teams.
-Scott has our teams focused on the basics of running great restaurants and he is delivering on a plan for operational excellence.
+Scott has our teams focused on the basics of running great restaurants, and he is delivering on a plan for operational excellence.
 We still have more work to do, but we're already seeing results in our restaurants.

 We've also made important strides in restoring consumer trust and driving sales.
-Our third quarter saw the rollout of your largest ever television advertising campaign which we used to promote queso.
+Our third quarter saw the rollout of our largest ever television advertising campaign, which we used to promote queso.
 Not only did this campaign successfully change the narrative about Chipotle, early indications are that it's driving sales at the start of the fourth quarter.
 The marketing team continues to be focused on communicating our commitment to serving only the best, high-quality ingredients in the food we serve.

 We also drove sales through our ongoing efforts to strengthen digital ordering, which continues to perform near record levels for us.
 Since implementing Smarter Pickup Times earlier this year, we've seen a 51% increase in digital orders.
 Because our digital orders are made on a second make line, it allows us to deliver excellent throughput and enhance the experience for our customers who are increasingly moving to digital ordering.